vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/PayoutIPS.md

          Return("");
     );

-    Identity:= select top 1 * from IoTBroker.Legal.Identity.LegalIdentity where Id = Token.Creator And State = 'Approved';
+    Identity:= select top 1 * from IoTBroker.Legal.Identity.LegalIdentity where Account = Contract.Account And State = 'Approved';
     if(Identity == null) then
     (
       ]]<b>Seller is not currently active.
 Please try again later.</b>[[;